-- 7. To locate the appropriate terminals and review the wiring and termination requirements, see paragraph 3.2.4, Table 4-1, and Figure 4-24 through Figure 4-27. - 8.
-Route and connect the wiring. - 9.
-If wiring TB1 battery interface connections, proceed to paragraph 4.9.2; if wiring the X-Slot connections only, proceed to paragraph 4.9.3; otherwise, proceed to Step 10. - 10.
-Reinstall the top internal safety shield panel and secure with the retained hardware. - 11.
-Reinstall the front door removed in Step 3 and secure with the retained hardware.

-12. Close the door and secure the latch.
+- 10. To locate the appropriate terminals and review the wiring and termination requirements, see paragraph 3.2.4 on page 3-16, Table 4-1 on page 4-17, and Figure 4-12 through Figure 4-15. - 11.
+Route and connect the wiring. - 12.
+If wiring TB1 battery interface connections, proceed to paragraph 4.7.2; if wiring the X-Slot connections only, proceed to paragraph 4.7.3; otherwise, proceed to Step 13. - 13.
+Reinstall the small top internal safety shield panel and secure with the cabinet mounted screws. - 14.
+Reinstall the front door removed in Step 3 and secure with the retained hardware. - 15.
+Close the front door and secure the latch. - 16.
+If removed, reinstall the safety shield panel removed in Step 6.
+Secure with the retained hardware. - 17.
+If removed, reinstall the left front panel removed in Step 5 and secure with the retained hardware.

-Figure 4-24.
-ISBM Section Interface Terminal Locations
+Figure 4-12.
+Interface Terminal Locations